ppshobi/WappalyzerWiki/Specification.md

 headers    | object         | HTTP Response headers, e.g. `X-Powered-By`.
-html       | array / string | Full HTML response body. implies    | array / string | The presence of one application can imply the presence of another, e.g. Drupal means PHP is also in use. url        | array / string | URL of the page, e.g. `http://wordpress.com/index.php`. meta       | object         | HTML meta tags, e.g. `generator`. script     | array / string | `src` attribute of HTML script tags, e.g. `jquery.js`.
+html       | array / string | Full HTML response body. implies    | array / string | The presence of one application can imply the presence of another, e.g. Drupal means PHP is also in use. excludes   | array / string | Opposite of implies.
+The presence of one application can exclude the presence of another. url        | array / string | URL of the page, e.g. `http://wordpress.com/index.php`. meta       | object         | HTML meta tags, e.g. `generator`. script     | array / string | `src` attribute of HTML script tags, e.g. `jquery.js`.